-Kes is a 1969 film by Ken Loach, based on the novel A Kestrel for a Knave by Barry Hines.
+Kes is a 1969 British drama film directed by Ken Loach, based on the novel A Kestrel for a Knave by Barry Hines.
 It starred (relatively) unknown actors with perhaps a handful that people might recognise, which has led to the movie being categorised by film historians as a social realist movie.
 It was Loach's second film that he ever made and became a Breakthrough Hit when released, although the thick-accented characters made the film stumble a little outside of the UK.

 - All of the Other Reindeer: Billy is not only bullied at home, but at school, too.
 Even by the teachers.